tfogal/ook/README.md

     struct ookfile;

-``ookfile`` is an opaque time which represents a file opened by Ook.
+``ookfile`` is an opaque type which represents a file opened by Ook.
 Note that you may have a file open in your own code and opened a second time through Ook.
 With a "header + data" type of file format, you might do this just to read the header and then open it again via Ook